 National Take Your Daughter to the Range Day was on June 15th and I was one proud mommy watching my daughter take her first shots.
-Once you make the decision your child is ready to try shooting, here are 7 helpful tips for taking your son or daughter to the range that will help make the experience a fun one.
+Once you make the decision your child is ready to try shooting, here are 7 helpful tips for taking your child to the range that will help make the experience a fun one.

 1. Safety is ALWAYS first!
 Your child should have a good grasp of firearm safety before heading to the range.
 (Read the firearm safety rules.)
 It’s especially important they understand to keep the gun pointed in a safe direction at all times.
 Your child should also understand that she must keep her finger off the trigger until she is ready to shoot.
 Finally be sure to explain range commands like “Range is Safe” so that your child knows when it is OK to go downrange to check out their targets.